International Classification of Functioning, Disability and Health: Clinical relevance

 Knowing how a disease affects one's functioning enables better planning of services, treatment, and rehabilitation for persons with long-term disabilities or chronic conditions.
 The current ICF creates a more integrative understanding of health forming a comprehensive profile of an individual instead of focusing on one's disease, illness, or disability.
 The implications of using the ICF include an emphasis on the strengths of individuals, assisting individuals in participating more extensively in society by the use of interventions aimed at enhancing their abilities, and taking into consideration the environmental and personal factors that might hamper their participation.

-Qualifiers: The ICF qualifiers “may be best translated clinically as the levels of functioning seen in a standardized or clinic setting and in everyday environments”.
+Qualifiers: The ICF qualifiers "may be best translated clinically as the levels of functioning seen in a standardized or clinic setting and in everyday environments".
 Qualifiers support standardization and the understanding of functioning in a multidisciplinary assessment.
 They enable all team members to quantify the extent of problems, even in areas of functioning where one is not a specialist.
 Without qualifiers codes have no inherent meaning.
-An impairment, limitation or restriction, is qualified from 0 (No problem; 0-4%), 1 (Mild problem: 5-24%), 2 (Moderate problem: 25-49%), 3 (Severe problem: 50-95%) to 4 (Complete problem: 96-100%).
+An impairment, limitation or restriction, is qualified from 0 (No problem; 0–4%), 1 (Mild problem: 5–24%), 2 (Moderate problem: 25–49%), 3 (Severe problem: 50–95%) to 4 (Complete problem: 96–100%).
 Environmental factors are quantified with a negative and positive scale denoting the extent to which the environment acts as a barrier or facilitator.
 For insurance purposes, the qualifiers can describe the effectiveness of treatment.
 One can interpret the decreasing of a qualifier score to be an increase in the functional ability of a patient.

 Core sets

 An ICF Core Set can serve as a reference framework and a practical tool to classify and describe patient functioning in a more time efficient way.
 ICF Core Sets can be used along the continuum of care and over the course of a health condition.
 The ICF classification includes more than 1,400 categories limiting its use in clinical practice.
-It is time-consuming for a clinician to utilize the main volume of the ICF with his or her patients.
+It is time-consuming for a clinician to utilize the main volume of the ICF with their patients.
 Only a fraction of the categories is needed.
 As a general rule, 20% of the codes will explain 80% of the variance observed in practice.
 ICF Core Sets contain as few as possible, but as many ICF categories as necessary, to describe a patient's level of functioning.
 It is hypothesized that using an ICF Core Set will increase the inter-rater reliability when coding clinical cases as only the relevant categories for a particular patient will be utilized.
 Since all of the relevant categories are listed in an ICF Core Set, its use in multidisciplinary assessments protects health professionals from missing important aspects of functioning.